-Our providers have extensive experience with substance abuse treatment.
+Our providers have extensive experience with addiction and substance abuse treatment.

 You have to trust that full recovery is possible for you.
 With the right mindset, you can overcome the worst of addiction.

 Alcoholism and addiction are undoubtedly the most stigmatized and misunderstood illnesses in our society.
 Addiction is a chronic condition and should be treated as such; it occurs when the substance being abused changes the chemical activity in your brain.
 Any drug can be abused, from prescription medications to alcohol and illicit drugs.
 While illicit drugs are abused any time they are used, prescription medications are considered abused any time they are used in a manner other than as indicated by the prescribing clinician.